Mr. Ricco: Production

-Dean Martin appeared in Mr. Ricco as his contract for appearing at the MGM Grand Hotel in Las Vegas included a commitment to star in a film for Metro-Goldwyn-Mayer.
+Dean Martin appeared in Mr. Ricco as his contract for appearing at the MGM Grand Hotel in Las Vegas included a commitment to star in a film for the hotel's parent company, Metro-Goldwyn-Mayer.

 Paul Bogart signed to direct the film in early 1974, at which stage the film was called Ricco.

 Reception

 Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half stars out of four and wrote, "'Mr. Ricco' keeps us waiting through two hours of yawn inducing 'suspense' for an ending that's totally off the wall.
 There's no way to foresee it, the clues hinting at it make sense only in retrospect, and we leave feeling cheated."

 Gene Siskel of the Chicago Tribune awarded the same one-and-a-half star grade and stated, "Lackluster action (even the chase sequence is tepid) reveals the story as hackneyed for the black movie market.
 Dino seems hopelessly out of place without a backup chorus line of bikinied broads; the camera often catches him smiling when he should be scowling."

 Vincent Canby of The New York Times called it "a very bad urban melodrama," adding, "Everything about the character Mr. Martin plays, a man named Ricco, looks like displaced Southern California: the tan, the hair-set and even the boredom, which suggests the fellow wants to get back to that old gang of his in the Polo Lounge as quickly as possible."

 Arthur D. Murphy of Variety panned the film as "a total waste of money.
 The film is a tedious and corny hodgepodge about a San Francisco criminal attorney whose client is suspected of murder.
 Compounded cliches and fatuous dramaturgy run amok in Douglas Netter's otherwise good-looking location production."

 Linda Gross of the Los Angeles Times called the film "a lethargic, mediocre melodrama," adding that "Paul Bogart's stiff direction suffers from the same low energy level that stifles the rest of the movie."

 Tom Milne of The Monthly Film Bulletin wrote that "Mr. Ricco never quite manages to pull itself together.
 Wandering nonchalantly through his customary relaxed charm routine with the aid of a shaggy dog who tactfully retrieves mis-hit balls on the golf course and provides some comic asides with the outraged owner of a virginal poodle next door, Dean Martin coolly belies the supposed atmosphere of racial tension the script works so hard to suggest."

+The film holds a rating of 30% on Rotten Tomatoes from 20 reviews with the consensus summarizing: "Mr. Ricco is a sluggish, credibility-stretching legal thriller weighed down by Dean Martin's lifeless performance and a painfully slow buildup."